petriQore/react2shell/README.md

   - `next`: `16.0.6`
   - `react`: `19.2.0`
   - `react-dom`: `19.2.0`
 - Uses a minimal NextJS config with app router and React server actions

+> [!TIP]
+> Pinning `react` and `react-dom` is optional, as an affected `next` version is susceptible per default due to app router.

 ## How to run